Skip to content

 What It Is

 A glassed leash loop is a short piece of fiberglass-reinforced cord or string that gets laminated onto the deck near the tail during the bottom or deck glass job.
-The loop itself sits proud of the deck — typically about an inch of loop clear of the surface — so the customer can thread their leash string straight through it and tie off, exactly the way they would with a plastic leash plug.
+The loop itself sits proud of the deck — roughly 2.5" long × 1/2" wide × 1/2" tall — so the customer can thread their leash string straight through it and tie off, exactly the way they would with a plastic leash plug.

-The loop is positioned on or near the stringer, usually in the last 8–10 inches of the tail.
+The loop is oriented north-to-south parallel with the stringer, positioned on or near the stringer 2–4 inches up from the tail block.
 No plastic.
 No metal D-ring.
 No drilled passages.
 Just a clean fabric loop bonded into the glass job.

 Why We Offer It